marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image88.png" width = 800>

-Hit ok to finish configuration for **CNC-Azure-01** fabric.
+Hit **"Ok"** to finish configuration for **CNC-Azure-01** fabric.

 !!!Info

     VNET Peering - Virtual network peering enables you to seamlessly connect two or more Virtual Networks in Azure.
 The virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
 Like traffic between virtual machines in the same network, traffic is routed through Microsoft's private network only.

-    In our case by enabling Hub Network in Azure, we are acutally peering our User Virtual Network (VRF-01) with Infrastructure Virtual Network(overlay-1) in which Cloud Routers resides to allow communication.
+    In our case by enabling Hub Network in Azure, we are acutally peering our User Virtual Network (VRF-01) with Infrastructure Virtual Network(overlay-1) in which Cloud Routers reside to allow communication.

 Under **temp-stretch-01** expand **"Template Properties"** and go to **"Template Properties"** main settings.